-The Rosemary Garfoot Public Library is Moving to Part 2 of Their Re-opening Plan on June 29
+The Rosemary Garfoot Public Library has moved into Part 2 of Their Re-opening Plan.

-We are excited to announce that we are moving into part 2 of our phased re-opening plan.
-The library is currently open to the public by appointment, and on June 29, appointments will be increased to 45 minutes.
+We are excited to announce that we have moved into part 2 of our phased re-opening plan.
+The library is currently open to the public by appointment.
+Appointments may be made for up-to 45 minutes.

 The Rosemary Garfoot Public Library continues observing Dane County recommendations regarding COVID-19.
 We are committed to providing as safe an environment as possible for you and our staff when you visit the library.
 Therefore, we are opening the library in phases.
 During the part 2 phase, all collections and general services will be available.
 To accommodate social distancing, furniture has been re-configured or placed in storage.
 Study rooms, meeting rooms and the storytime room will continue to be unavailable as those spaces are being utilized for quarantining materials, storage, etc. We will continually review our safety and operating procedures, make adjustments as needed, and expand access as we are able.
 Restrictions will be lifted as local health authorities advise and based on the parameters set by the Rosemary Garfoot Public Library Board.
 The Library may be closed on short notice by the Library Director if there is a noted resurgence of the virus or if other health and safety issues arise